Skip to content

 Authentication Failed

-Check pg_hba.conf settings and ensure the user exists:
+Check pg_hba.conf settings and ensure both users exist:

-sudo -u postgres psql -c "SELECT usename FROM pg_user;"
+sudo -u postgres psql -c "SELECT usename FROM pg_user WHERE usename IN ('raguser', 'chatuser');"

 Extension Not Found